 Samyang AF 35mm f/1.8 FE – Tiny but All-Around

-We’ve owned the Samyang AF 35mm f2.8 FE – Tiny but Mighty lens for quite a few years now and it has been one of our favourite lenses for low light and street photography.
-To read our review of this lens click here.
+We’ve owned the Samyang AF 35mm f2.8 FE – Tiny but Mighty lens for quite a few years now, and it has been one of our favourite lenses for low light and street photography.
+Read our review of this lens.

 So, we were quite surprised when Samyang announce another 35mm focal length in their ‘Tiny’ series of lenses, albeit a faster f1.8 lens.
-Would this be a worthy contender for our much loved ‘Tiny but Mighty’ lens and would it become less than mighty?
-This post is both a review of the AF 35mm f1.8 FE lens and a comparison with the f2.8 version.
+Would this lens be a worthy contender for our much loved ‘Tiny but Mighty’ lens and would it become less than mighty?
+This post is both a review of the AF 35mm f1.8 FE lens and a comparison with the AF 35mm f2.8 FE version.

-As mentioned in our AF 35mm f2.8 FE review, the 35mm focal length has always been a hugely popular focal length especially with street, travel, food, and film/video work.
+As mentioned in our review of the AF 35mm f2.8 FE, the 35mm focal length has always been a hugely popular focal length, especially with street, travel, food, and film/video work.
 Many say that this focal length is the closest focal length to what the human eye sees.
 For those that shoot crop sensor (APS-C) cameras, this focal range will equate to around 52.5mm which is as close as you will get to the popular ‘nifty fifty’ focal range.
-Most lens manufacturers have this focal length in their arsenal, in fact, some have several iterations of the focal length.
-Just to give you an idea, here are just a few –
+Most, if not all, lens manufacturers have this focal length in their arsenal, in fact, some have several iterations of the focal length.
+Just to give you an idea, here are just a few-

 Sony FE 35mm f1.8